-Kickstart your Fall mornings, which these Healthy Whole Wheat Pumpkin Oatmeal Muffins.
-Made with freshly milled whole wheat flour, rolled oats, pumpkin puree, yogurt along with chocolate chips, these are satisfying goodies that you can enjoy guilt free.
+Kickstart your Fall mornings with these Healthy Whole Wheat Pumpkin Oatmeal Muffins.
+Made with freshly milled whole wheat flour, rolled oats, pumpkin puree, yogurt, and chocolate chips, these satisfying goodies are guilt-free

 Want to save this recipe?